Sreehithavarma23/Sreehithavarma_wiredCTFrecruitment23/Bandit over the wire.md

 key-The password for the next level is stored in a file called spaces in this filename located in the home directory.
 - Login with ```ssh bandit2@bandit.labs.overthewire.org -p 2220```
 - Doing an ls shows that the filename has spaces in it.
 To deal with passing it as a command parameter, it needs to be enclosed within quotes - " ".```cat "spaces in this filename"```
+- to open dash file name we use ""
 ```
 bandit2@bandit:~$ ls
 spaces in this filename